top of page

 Benefits

 Take a confident leap to harness the ultimate power of your body and rediscover your divine potential.
-Hanumanasana will allow you to access physical heights, but also opens the door to a deeper, more conscious mode of mediation.
+Hanumanasana will allow you to access physical heights, but also opens the door to a deeper, more conscious mode of meditation.

 If this post has been helpful, drop me message or subscribe below to keep up-to-date on more handy yoga content.